3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The \<volumedata> defines the volumetric properties in the interior of a \<shape> element.

 The child-element of the \<volumedata> element reference a function, that has to match the signature requirements of the child element.
-Volumedata MUST only be referenced by an object type "mesh" or "boundaryshape" unless explicitly allowed by shapes defined in other extensions.
+Volumedata MUST only be referenced by an object type "mesh" or "levelset" unless explicitly allowed by shapes defined in other extensions.
 This ensures that the \<volumedata> applies to a volume.
 Moreover, the volumedata-element MUST not be used in a mesh that is referenced as "originalmesh" by any other mesh.
 This excludes the possibility to implicitly mirror volumedata, which makes it easier to consume files with this extension.

 The \<volumedata> element can contain up to one \<composite> child element, up to one \<color> element, and up to 2^31-1 of \<property> elements.